AllenNeuralDynamics/aind-data-schema/docs/source/general.md

 format, there will always be an interpretable record of what happened even if e.g. the database stops working.

+## Data organization

+Learn more about about [AIND data organization](https://docs.allenneuraldynamics.org/en/latest/metadata/philosophy.html) philosophy and the rules we use to standardize asset naming.

 ## FAQs

 **Q: Which fields do I have to provide within these core schemas?**